premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

   <meta name="twitter:image" content="./banner.png"/>
 </head>

-In this tutorial, we are going to learn how to serve an LLM with FastAPI and Docker.
-For this tutorial I created a GitHub repostory with the code to serve `falcon-7b-instruct` already available [here](https://github.com/premAI-io/llm-fastapi-docker-template).
+In this tutorial, we will walk you through the process of serving the Falcon 7B Instruction model using FastAPI and Docker.
+The complete code for this tutorial is available on GitHub.

 > NOTE: in order to run Falcon 7B Instrcut model you will need a GPU with at least 16GiB of VRAM.
 You can use a [Paperspace Cloud](https://www.paperspace.com/gpu-cloud) virtual server or any other cloud provider or your own server with a NVIDIA GPU.

-### Step 1: Setup Microservice Dependencies
+### Step 1: Setting Up Microservice Dependencies

+First, we need to create a requirements.txt file to list all the necessary dependencies.
+This file will include libraries such as FastAPI, uvicorn, pytest, requests, tqdm, httpx, python-dotenv, tenacity, einops, sentencepiece, accelerate, and xformers.

 #### 1. Create `requirements.txt` file.